OpenCTI-Platform/connectors/external-import/tenable-security-center/README.md

 or `docker-compose.yml` in the container `environment` section.

-### Credentials Deletion while running

-The connector will NOT delete the credentials from the environment variables.

-Once it is up and running, you can delete the credentials environment variables TSC_API_ACCESS_KEY and TSC_API_SECRET_KEY from the system, and the connector will continue to run.

-Note : if set via the docker run command or docker-compose file, the credentials will stay in the container metadata.

-To secretly pass your credentials and remove them, you could, for example, use an entrypoint file in your docker-compose file overwriting the container app start to fetch the credentials from a secret manager, start the app, then delete the credentials from the environment variables.

 ### OpenCTI environment variables

 Below are the parameters you'll need to set for OpenCTI: